 In II Samuel 12:15 it says that Nathan departed to his house, and the LORD struck the child that Uriah's wife bore.
 The whole period of gestation went by before Nathan came and said to David, "You've sinned."
 How far had David fallen from grace during this nine-month period in which he had committed adultery?
 He had conspired to kill.
 He had actually not done the dirty deed himself, but it was attributed to him.
 And then he had taken Bathsheba as his wife.

-You notice in verse 27 of chapter 11 that God had already imputed the evil to him.
+You notice in II Samuel 11:27 that God had already imputed the evil to him.
 He had judged the matter.
 It says here, "But the thing that David had done displeased the LORD."
 I don't know who translated that, but they did an awful job.
 Read the margin.
 It says, "But the thing that David had done was evil in the eyes of the Lord."
 He called a spade a spade, but He forbore to inflict the penalty for a very important reason, and that reason is found in Psalm 51.
 Let's look at that and read of few of those verses.
 What did it produce in David?

 Psalm 51:10-13 Create in me a clean heart, O God, and renew a steadfast spirit within me.
 Do not cast me away from Your presence, and do not take Your Holy Spirit from me.
 Restore to me the joy of Your salvation, and uphold me with Your generous Spirit.
 Then I will teach transgressors Your ways, and sinners shall be converted to You.